MicrosoftDocs/dynamics365smb-docs/business-central/ui-excel-report-layouts.md

 9. Select **OK**.
 10. Find and select the Excel workbook, then select **Open**.

+## Add the Excel Layout to the

 ## Understanding Excel layouts

-You have a lot of flexibility when designing Excel layouts But there are couple elements every Excel layout must include: a **Data** sheet and a **Data** table.
-In short, these elements comprise all or portion of a report's dataset.
-In essence they define a kind of contact between the layout in the business data.
+You have a lot of flexibility when designing Excel layouts But there are couple elements every Excel layout must include: a **Data** sheet and its  **Data** table.
+These elements form the basis of the layout by defining the business data from Business Central that you can work with.
+You can can think of the **Data** sheet as a kind contract between the layout in the business data.
 You'll use this data as the source of calculations and visualizations that you want to present on other sheets.

 There are also specific requirements on the  **Data** sheet and **Data** table.
 If the requirements aren't met, you'll have problems using the layout.
 The following diagram and table outline the elements of an Excel layouts and some of the requirements.